KratosMultiphysics/Examples/multilevel_monte_carlo/README.md

 - [Elliptic benchmark](validation/elliptic_benchmark)

 ## Remarks
-- In case running with `PyCOMPSs` gives errors, try to replace relative paths with absolute paths, as a first attempt to fix the issue.
+- In case running with `PyCOMPSs` gives errors, try to replace relative paths with absolute paths, as first attempt to fix the issue.